jean-dedieu/c-express-js-improved-dev-and-debug/README.md

     This source code covers Express.js framework as we can write manualy our server body in HTML

+ ## Clone and run this project 🚀🚀

+    git clone + remote source

+    npm install

+    make sure you are in the project root and do nodemon app.js

- ##  Installing Express.js in our project the way that it will run wherever our project will be deployed
+ ##  Installing Express.js in our project the way that it will run wherever our project will be deployed 💡💡

      npm install --save express

-## Installing body-parser for Express.js, recommended way of using body-parser
+## Installing body-parser for Express.js, recommended way of using body-parser 💡💡

      npm install --save body-parser

-# Useful Resources & Links
+# Useful Resources & Links 💡💡

           Official Node.js Docs: https://nodejs.org/en/docs/guides/